SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/remote-management-v2.md

 ### Step 2: Data configuration

 :::info
-A new source template will always be created with the latest verion of the source template.
+A new source template will always be created with the latest version of the source template.
 :::

 Follow the below steps to create a data collection configuration to collect the required logs and link them to all the collectors with the help of tags: